Installing Bitrix

 Working with a Git repository

-To work with a repository, you need the admin environment.
+To work with a repository, you must operate in the admin environment.

 -

-Connect to the pod container from the admin environment:
+Connect to the pod container when in the admin environment:

 kubectl -n bitrix-space exec \ <bitrix_main_pod_name> \ -c git -it -- \ sh /home/bitrix/www $ -